[HISTORY: Adopted by the Common Council of the City of Oswego 1-6-2020 by Res. No. 3-2020. Amendments noted where applicable.]

 Any resolution introduced at any meeting shall, before it is introduced, be submitted to the appropriate committee concerned therewith.
 Questions concerning the assignment of resolutions to committees shall be decided by the President of the Council.
 Within five weeks of its referral to committee, every resolution shall be reported back to the Common Council, with the committee's favorable or unfavorable recommendation.

-The Common Council may waive Rule VII, Subsection B, at any Council meeting in order to consider matters that require action before the next scheduled committee meeting.
+The Common Council may waive Rule VII, Subsection B, at any Council meeting in order to consider matters that require action before the next scheduled Committee emeting.

-All resolutions, petitions, reports and formal motions will be filed in the office of the City Clerk before 5:00 p.m. on the Wednesday immediately preceding the Monday Council meeting.
-In the event of a holiday on Wednesday, Thursday or Friday of the week preceding the Council meeting, all resolutions, etc., will be filed in the office of the City Clerk before 5:00 p.m. on the Tuesday preceding the Council meeting.
+All resolutions, petitions, reports and formal motions will be filed in the Office of the City Clerk before 12:00 noon on the Thursday immediately preceding the Monday Council meeting.
+In the event of a holiday on Wednesday, Thursday or Friday of the week preceding the Council meeting, all resolutions, etc. will be filed in the Office of the City Clerk before 12:00 noon on the Tuesday preceding the Council meeting.